Image courtesy Light Field Lab, Inc.

 Case 2 (constant lp/mm), however, shows a camera setup where the lp/mm is held constant as the camera is moved further away.
 This case is analogous to printing the pattern on a wall, then as the camera is moved back, progressively more wall is revealed placing progressively more cycles in the frame.
 With more cycles in the frame, the CPD number increases from 0.31 to 1.08 CPD resulting in decreasing MTF values like in Figure 2, eventually reaching the limits of the system’s resolution where the MTF approaches 0%.

-Case 1 illustrating constant cycles explains why the actual resolution of displays large and small can be the same and present the same effective visual quality.
-In the theatre, the movie screen will be far away and may have pixels that are several millimeters in size, while a much closer TV will have pixels of hundreds of microns, but a hand-held mobile device’s pixels will only be tens of microns.
+Case 1 illustrating constant cycles explains why the actual resolution of displays, large and small, can be the same and present the same effective visual quality.
+In the theater, the movie screen will be far away and may have pixels that are several millimeters in size, while a much closer TV will have pixels of hundreds of microns, but a hand-held mobile device’s pixels will only be tens of microns.
 Yet all three extreme examples will have essentially the same CPD.
 The takeaway from the CPD discussion above is that even though the display may be large and far away or close and small, the actual content resolution will be about the same.

 CONCLUSION